 Billing Terms and Conditions

 An individual's registration as a Philadelphia University student constitutes his or her agreement to make timely payment of all amounts due.
 Philadelphia University uses electronic means (email and the Internet) as a primary method of communication and of providing billing, payment, and enrollment services.
 Signatures or acknowledgments provided by the student electronically to Philadelphia University via Philadelphia University systems and/or @students.PhilaU.edu or @PhilaU.edu email are valid and legally binding.
 Additionally, by accepting Philadelphia University's offer of admission and enrolling in classes, each student accepts responsibility for paying all debts to the University, including tuition and fees, for which he or she is liable.
-Details of the University’s billing policies are outlined in the Annual Expense brochure.
+Details of the University’s billing policies are outlined in the Annual Expense brochure (included in this agreement by reference).

 Students are invoiced in July and December for the next semester’s